Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 27. **A:** ZNodes are Nodes which store data, are similiar to files and directories, they can be used to store data in a distributed system. z nodes contain data and the version of the data to allow for versioning and also include timestamps for cache validation.

 28. **Q:** How does ZooKeeper handle coordination and configuration management across distributed systems?
-28. **A:** Zookeeper handles coordination and configuration management using watches (watches are a mechanism that allows sending notifications to clients through pushing and not pulling, to which the clients whome are subscribed can react accordingly) where clients can listen to changes, and atomicity (every action is atomic, meaning that there could be no race conditions and every action is either finished fully or not done at all) and sessions (client connect to the zookeeper server using sessions which are connections that are kept alive using heartbeats which are sent in fixed intervals which are configured using the zookeeper.connection.timeout.ms configuration option) which aid in the process of the coordination
+28. **A:** Zookeeper handles coordination and configuration management using watches (watches are a mechanism that allows sending notifications to clients through pushing and not pulling, to which the clients whome are subscribed can react accordingly) where clients can listen to changes, atomicity (every action is atomic, meaning that there could be no race conditions and every action is either finished fully or not done at all) and sessions (client connect to the zookeeper server using sessions which are connections that are kept alive using heartbeats which are sent in fixed intervals which are configured using the zookeeper.connection.timeout.ms configuration option) which aid in the process of the coordination
 Zookeeper uses a shared hirarchiel namespace and znodes to create a system similiar to a file system which allows for coordination between the distributed nodes
 Zookeeper exposes a naming service which allows to identify nodes by name, similiar to a dns but for nodes in a distributed system, this helps nodes coordinate by simplifying the process of node discovery.
 Zookeeper also include cluster management which include the status of the nodes in the cluster in real time.
 Leader election by using ephermal nodes and watches, using a session that creates the ephermal node (a node alive while the session is active) and sending notifications to the system when the current leader dies/becomes unavaliable.
-Locking and syncronization - zookeeper also exposes a locking and a syncronization service which allows for distributed locking (for data modification and could also be used for almost instant standby service takeover) and syncronize between processes that use the same resourceds.
+Locking and syncronization - zookeeper also exposes a locking and a syncronization service which allows for distributed locking (for data modification and could also be used for almost instant standby service takeover) and syncronize between processes that use the same resources.
 Zookeeper also has a highly reliable data registry, meaning that even if some nodes fail, the data is still available through the use of data redundency.